Live Notebook

 Groupby Apply with Scikit-Learn¶

-Now that our data is sorted by name we can easily do operations like random access on name, or groupby-apply with custom functions.
+Now that our data is sorted by name we can inexpensively do operations like random access on name, or groupby-apply with custom functions.

 [20]: